cyruswebb/Webb-Podcast-Moves/index.md

 ## The Essay: Structure
 * Similar to the last two episodes, the reading of the essay is very narrative based, and consists of Jason Alexander performing a dramatic reading of Amory Siverston’s essay.
 This portion of the podcast is also very structured, as the reading of the essay is pre-recorded similar to an audiobook.
 * What makes this particular episode unique is Jason Alexander’s gift as a vocal performer.
 Jason is a master at dramatic pauses, and this is a characteristic that is more evident in this particular episode of *Modern Love*, than in any other episode.
+Jason's talent as a vocal performer gives the podcast an even more narrative based voice.

 ## The Post-script
 * The post-script for “One Last Swirl” is very similar to the conversational post-script interview of “The Plunge.”
 In both cases, Dan Jones and Meghna sit down alongside the author of the essay and discuss what inspired the writing of the essay and what has happened since the publication of the essay.